 For a while after a loss, you might find yourself looking out for that person in crowds.
 You might wake up in the morning and forget momentarily that they have gone.
 A part of you might hope that everyone was wrong, and the person will return to you somehow.

 Accepting that your loss really happened is an essential part of the bereavement process.
 Without acceptance, you may find it hard to really grieve for your loved one.

 2. Experiencing the pain that comes with grief

-Grief is the agony you feel inside when you realise that you have lost somebody.
+Grief is the pain you feel inside when you realise that you have lost somebody.
 Grief is complex.
-It comes in a million different forms - some people cry for days, some people get angry and lash out, other people withdraw from the world and grieve in their own private way.
-Different emotions associated with grief include:
+It comes in a million different forms - some people cry for days, some people get angry and lash out, others withdraw from the world and grieve in their own private way.
+The different emotions associated with grief include:

 What you feel after a person has died will depend on the relationship you had with that person and the nature of their death.
 Of course, there is no telling what form your grief will take, and everyone's experience is unique.